magento/devdocs/guides/v2.0/migration/migration-tool-internal-spec.md

 * options - list of parameters.
 Contains both mandatory (map_file, settings_map_file, bulk_size) and optional (custom_option, resource_adapter_class_name, prefix_source, prefix_dest, log_file) parameters

 Change prefix option in case Magento was installed with prefix in database tables.
 It can be set for Magento 1 and Magento 2 databases.
-Use the “source_prefix” and “dest_prefix” configuration options accordingly.
+Use the "source_prefix" and "dest_prefix" configuration options accordingly.

 Configuration data is accessible via \Migration\Config class.